jamesgleave/DeepDockingGUI/README.md

 The Top Scoring tab allows you to download the top 1000 hits of that smiles file from the GUI directly.

-**Figure 1:** Dependency diagram illustrating the main components of the Deep Docking GUI.
-The user interacts with the GUI through the GUI client (a browser) which communicates with the locally hosted server via HTTP.
-The server utilizes the Backend object to create an SSH connection with the cluster and send and receive information from it.
-It then can serve information to the GUI client or send scripts and commands to run on the cluster.

 ## Common Issues + Fixes:
 ```python